 Unless you drive from Canada or Mexico, you will most likely fly into the US.
 New York City is amongst the more popular airport, and you might find some interesting deals.
 Next, Chicago, Atlanta, Dallas, Denver, Houston, Detroit, Salt Lake City, Orlando, Washington DC, Los Angeles, and San Francisco are the main hubs for air transportation.

-Your luggage will be checked by the U.S Customs, so buy a TSA-approved lock before flying.
-Otherwise, your lock will be broken, and luggage probably not secured back.
+Your luggage will be checked by the U.S Customs, so buy a TSA-approved lock (TSA – Transportation Security Administration) before flying.
+Otherwise, your lock will be broken, and your luggage probably not be secured back.
 Note that organic material such as meat-based or plants (fruits or vegetables) are more often than not prohibited to protect the local agriculture.
 Luggage will be checked at the airport – if you see an agent walking with a dog, the dog will flag your bag.

 Traveling in the USA